oldschoolgg/obdocs/FAQ.md

 ##### How do I search for specific items in my bank?
 You can use `+bank --search=name` to search for items in your bank, for example, to see all dragon items in your bank, you could do: `+b --search=dragon`.

+##### How do I get runecrafting pouches?
+There are 4 pouches, and the bot does a bit differently to ingame.
+To obtain them, you first need the crafting level required for each tier (1, 10, 20, 30), and then a little bit of leather, and simply `+create medium pouch`.

+##### Do I need to equip items to receive the boosts they provide?
+Skilling boosts *only* work when equipped in your skilling gear setup, while bossing/PVM boosts currently work either when equipped or when in your bank.

+##### How do I get X item?
+If the item is a drop from a boss in the main game, and the boss is killable in the bot (you can check using `+m kill` while idle), you can get the item from killing the monster(s) it normally drops from.
+If it is a quest reward or item pack, you can get it by using `+buy` (item).
+The graceful set can be obtained with 260 marks of grace and using the `+create graceful` command.
+Note that not all items are currently obtainable via either of these two methods.

+##### Will X be added to the bot?
+Probably.
+The bot is continuously being updated by a number of contributors.
+The entirety of OSRS (and perhaps more) may be added at some point in the future.

+##### I have a question that isn't on this page.
+Where can I go to for help?
+Join us in the Old School Bot Discord server and ask in our dedicated #help-and-support channel!
+Moderators and experienced players regularly monitor the channel and will usually answer your question shortly.
+Please make sure to read the channel topic before asking.

+##### I have an idea for new content that could be added to the Old School Bot.
+Where can I go to share it?
+Join the official Old School Bot Discord server and post it in our dedicated #submit-suggestions channel.
+If you want to help code your ideas, or the ideas of others, you can join the the development team.
+The bot is based in an open source GitHub file so anyone can contribute.

+##### I just signed up for Patreon!
+When are my perks active?
+Thank you for signing up!
+The creator of the bot has to manually run a command in order for you to receive your perks.
+After connecting your Discord, make a post in #patrons to let Magnaboy know that you have recently signed up and wait for him to respond.
+You may be in a different timezone, so you might have to wait a few hours depending on when you signed up.